colliner/MLCBH/README.md

 `smiles2cbh/smiles2cbh.py` is a python script to generate the MLCBH input representations and requires a number of dependencies:

 - `python3`
-- `numpy`
-- [`fragreact`](https://github.com/jensengroup/fragreact) a Python package for the fragmentation and generation of the generalized isodesmic reactions
+- [`pyCBH`](https://github.com/colliner/pyCBH) a Python package for the fragmentation and generation of the generalized isodesmic reactions

 `network/MLPRegressor.py` is a python script defining the MLCBH-2 model used in this study and requires: